 Additional command-level controls can be implemented for Linux servers in the form of sudo entitlements.
 Administrators can create commands, or a group of commands, and explicitly assign to a group on the server, further restricting actions that can be performed on systems that carry cardholder data.

-For more information about Okta security and compliance, including leveraging Okta for PCI DSS compliance, please use the following resources:
+For more information about Okta security and compliance, see the following resources:

 Okta security and compliance resources:

 - An Insider Look: How Okta Builds and Runs Scalable Infrastructure